jicowan/ecs-refarch-cloudformation/README.md

 # Deploying Microservices with Amazon ECS, AWS CloudFormation, and an Application Load Balancer

-This reference architecture provides a set of YAML templates for deploying microservices to [Amazon EC2 Container Service (Amazon ECS)](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) with [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
+This reference architecture provides a set of YAML templates for creating an [Amazon Elastic Container Service (Amazon ECS)](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) cluster that is comprised of Windows container instances using the new ECS optimized AMI for Windows.
+The stack is launched using [AWS CloudFormation](https://aws.amazon.com/cloudformation/).

-You can launch this CloudFormation stack in the US West (Oregon) Region in your account:
+You can only launch this CloudFormation stack in the US West (Oregon) Region in your account:

 [![cloudformation-launch-stack](images/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=Production&templateURL=https://s3.amazonaws.com/ecs-refarch-cloudformation/master-windows.yaml)